 For Bhagavan Das' take on the same meeting above between the two click HERE

 The only thing Alpert says about the person called Bhagavan Das other than his height and the color of his hair is that he was "a 23 year old guy from Laguna Beach, California."
 As it appears to us the reader it sounds as though Alpert learned during that first meeting Das was from Laguna Beach.
 While it was quite apparent Das was an American, where in America he came from is another thing.
 Alpert and Das traveled together many months, so actually it could have been anywhere between the time they first met and they eventually parted and Alpert wrote the book that he picked up the information regarding where it was Das came from specifically.
 If it was Bhagavan Das himself that told Alpert or someone in their immediate circle that heard it from Das then passed it on to Alpert, is again not known.
 If Alpert ever questioned the accuracy of Laguna Beach or confirmed it is not known either.
-Although both individuals are still available and reachable through their websites, neither is really talking.
-True or not, it was the explosion of Alpert's book in the counter-culture that spread the word of the existence of Bhagavan Das and thus then, where he came from.
+Of the two, only Bhagavan Das (Riggs) remains available and reachable, Albert having passed December 22, 2019, and Riggs doesn't linger on his birthplace much.
+True or not, it was the explosion of Alpert's book in the counter-culture that spread the word of the existence of Alpert's guru Neem Karoli Baba and Bhagavan Das, thus then, where he came from.

 Alpert has been interviewed many times and he always sticks to the same story.
 Most interesting on the subject is a personal interview printed in an article in the Harvard Crimson by one Anne DE Saint phalle and dated April 23, 1969, two years before his book was published.
 In the article Alpert states, and the earliest reference to such publically I have run across, the following: